githubuser20152014/link-saver/README.md

    - Click the star icon to add/remove from favorites
    - Click the trash icon to delete a link
    - Use the search box to filter links by title or URL
+   - Click settings (...) to access Export/Import options
+   - Export your links as JSON for backup
+   - Import previously exported links

 ## Project Structure